rmeja/rmeja/README.md

 ## Hi there 👋

 ## About me
-I'm just a humble computer developer trying to do the best I can with the means Mother Nature has given me. 😉
+I'm just a humble computer developer trying to do the best I can with the means mother Nature has given me. 😉

 ## Sponsor
 What?
 You want to support me?
 But...
 I am your faithful servant from now on.